If you’re looking for a paid program to help you lose weight, you’ve probably already heard about two of the biggest players:

 - Logging every meal gives you a lightbulb moment each time: you’ll see how much you can really eat when you eat well.

-- You’ll have a calorie budget, but you don’t need to do the math: our food tracker plus our red, yellow and green traffic light system does that for you
+- You’ll have a calorie budget, but you don’t need to do the math: our food tracker plus our orange, yellow and green color system does that for you

 - Our color system helps you make healthy choices at a glance, and feel fuller simply by choosing more nutritious foods